HectorRicardo/simple-music-app/README.md

     should automatically stop so you can take the call.

 These requirements apply to all media apps, whether they're music or video apps, and whether they're very basic or offer very advanced functionality.

-In addition to these requirements, music apps should fulfill the following extra
+But, in addition to these requirements, music apps should fulfill the following extra requirements:
-requirements:

 **Requirement 3 (Music-app-specific)**: The app should keep playing in the background even if the user minimizes it, switches to another app, or locks the screen.
 While it's on the background, the player should still remain controllable from the controllers listed in Requirement 1.

 **Requirement 4 (Music-app-specific)**: Besides the controllers listed in Requirement 1, the app's music player should also be controllable from
   - Android Auto
   - Wear OS
   - other custom apps

+These controllers should be able to control the player regardless of whether the app is in the background or foreground.

-**Requirement 5 (Music-app-specific)**: The controllers listed in Requirement 4, besides should also be able to access and browse the music library (songs, playlists, albums, artists,
-    etc..) offered by your app.
+**Requirement 5 (Music-app-specific)**: The controllers listed in Requirement 4, besides controlling the music player, should also be able to access and browse the music library content (songs, playlists, albums, artists, etc..) offered by your app.

+Ok...we've listed the requirements of our music app.
+I'll proceed to explain how to tackle them, one by one.

+We will first approach

 If you're knowledgeable in Android development, you'll probably realize that these expectations strongly suggest that we need a client-server architecture for our